 While the world has advanced quite rapidly in recent years, governments, however, have struggled to keep up the pace with the numerous changes.
-Modern life is beset by change and all organisations face a challenging future dealing with change and its associated uncertainty.
-In this respect, Governments and Public Sector organisations that deliver services to society face the same set of challenges as for profit business organisations.
-Faced with the hard realities of budget dwindling resources, however, the challenge for Governments and public sector organisations worldwide is to do more for less while continually focusing on the changing needs and wants of society.
-This is why we find Governments around the world re-inventing themselves and innovating in order to cope with onset of change.
+Modern life is beset by change and all organizations face a challenging future dealing with change and its associated uncertainty.
+In this respect, Governments and Public Sector organizations that deliver services to society face the same set of challenges as for-profit business organizations.
+Faced with the hard realities of budget dwindling resources, however, the challenge for Governments and public sector organizations worldwide is to do more for less while continually focusing on the changing needs and wants of society.
+This is why we find Governments around the world re-inventing themselves and innovating in order to cope with the onset of change.
 Some Governments have gone as far as believing in either implementing change or being forcefully changed.

-- Developing an organisational culture based on diversity
+- Developing an organizational culture based on diversity

 - New management methods based on relationships instead of authority in order to deliver “Affordable Government” services.

-- Ability to grant and delegate authority outwards to citizens and partnering organisations through a process of enablement.
+- Ability to grant and delegate authority outwards to citizens and partnering organizations through a process of enablement.

 - Developing employee’s skills and their competencies.